dang1412/codetube.vn-articles/simple.md

   - 2: obstacle
   - 3: target

-Leaner use provided control blocks to program for cat to go from start to the target without hitting obstacles.
+Learner use provided control blocks to program for cat to go from start to the target without hitting obstacles.

 ~~~[blocklycat](height=510px)
 [toolbox]